idank/alephnu/content/blog/python-roads.md

-Title: The Python Road Not Taken
+Title: the python road not taken
 Date: 2015-04-13 11:37:00
-Category: Python
+Tags: python
+Status: draft

 Imagine you have a road that people have been driving on for years.
-People from all over the world would come just so they can drive on it.
 This road is solid.
 Damage would be fixed quickly.
 Every now and then it would be upgraded by adding a lane or raising the speed limit.
 It was connected to many other roads.